Western United States Agricultural Trade Association Program:

 WUSATA offers three core programs to assist agribusinesses in identifying, developing and expanding into international markets.
 The concurrent use of these services* allows companies to achieve even greater market impact.

-BRANDED PROGRAM: Companies can receive up to $300,00 a year to promote their products internationally.
+Companies can receive up to $300,00 a year to promote their products internationally.
 This program supports the promotion of U.S. food and agricultural products in foreign markets.
 By providing participants 50% cost reimbursement for eligible marketing and promotional activities, the Branded Program enables businesses to effectively break into new export marketplaces.

-GENERIC PROGRAM: an export assistance program, which develops activities that are beneficial to all food and agricultural businesses.
+an export assistance program, which develops activities that are beneficial to all food and agricultural businesses.
 Participants receive a wide variety of support including technical, logistical, language translation, buyer introductions, outbound and inbound buying missions, international trade shows and much more.

-EXPORT EDUCATION: Educational opportunities, such as market trend webinars and specific program seminars, are provided to companies and offer valuable market research and timely consumer insights.
+Educational opportunities, such as market trend webinars and specific program seminars, are provided to companies and offer valuable market research and timely consumer insights.